CALL NOW! 210-308-6448

 How does custody work if parents live in different countries?

-When parents live in different countries, it is essential to agree on the child’s residence and determine what kind of contact the child will have with each parent.
+When parents live in different countries, it is essential to agree on the child’s residence and decide what kind of contact the child will have with each parent.
 If necessary, a court order from the child’s country of residence may be sought.

 What is the Military Parent Child Custody Protection Act?